 Need for Inpatient Glycemic Control

 The intensive care units have a very high prevalence of hyperglycemia (> 40%).
 Additionally, hypoglycemia and glycemic variability are well recognized risk factors.
 It was not until 2001 that a “landmark” study by Berghe et.al. established the need for tight glycemic control [i.e., normalizing glucose through intensive insulin therapy] in ICUs.
 Significant reduction in mortality, morbidity (due to sepsis, renal failure, blood transfusion), and length of stay (LoS) savings were observed.
 Financial savings were estimated at $3,345/patient due to reduced LoS and avoided interventions.
 However despite protocols calling for tight glycemic control, there was poor compliance due to the existing labor-intensive and sub-par accuracy measurement methods which were typically based on capillary fingerstick sampling and meter/strips.
-The US Medicare system did however institute “no-pay” guidelines for complications that arise from poor glucose control.
+The US Medicare system instituted “no-pay” guidelines for complications that arise from poor glucose control.

 Challenges with Sepsis Management